How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 — Middle TN Urology (@midtnus) January 4, 2017

 Lastly, have fun.
 Happiness really does make us healthier, and laughter has been shown to greatly benefit our bodies and prevent illness.
 Studies have shown that laughter boosts immune systems, lowers stress hormones, decreases pain, among other health benefits.
+Flu season or not, we all could use those benefits.

+Most importantly, before doing any of the suggestions above, consult your doctor first for the best ways to prevent flu this season.

 [Featured Image by Dirima/Shutterstock]